PaulKinlan/paul.kinlan.me/content/2018-08-24-querying-topsites.markdown

   url LIKE '%.in/'
 ```

-The above query is filted on doamins ending in '.in', and it returns the
+The above query is filtered on domains ending in '.in', and it returns the
 Lighthouse score for each of the Lighthouse test categories.
 The Lighthouse data
 is stored as a JSON object, which you have to extract the required components
 via an XPath like syntax for JSON.